 Please see the UDFCD Rainfall Assessment below for more details on the storm of July 2018.
 Please note, all numbers and analysis from UDFCD has specifically been taken from UDFCD resources with little to no changes in wording.

-This monsoon rainfall generated storm runoff that exceeded storm sewer capacities, expected street capacity, and resulted in significant flooding of homes and businesses.
+This rainfall generated storm runoff that exceeded storm sewer capacities, expected street capacity, and resulted in significant flooding of homes and businesses.

 According to Urban Drainage and Flood Control District and based on gridded gauge-adjusted radar rainfall estimates (GARR), on average, the storms of July 2018 were categorized as having a 1-2% Annual Exceedance Probability (AEP).

 The resulting runoff caused significant flooding in streets, damage to many properties, and tragically led to a flood-related death in the South Central Englewood Basin.
-Readers should note that the amount of rainfall, how the storm cell is distributed, and its direction of travel can all impact runoff at a given location, so categorizing this as a 50-100 year event does not relate to the exact depth of flooding.
+Readers should note that the amount of rainfall, how the storm cell is distributed, and its direction of travel can all impact runoff at a given location, so categorizing this as a 50-100 year event does not relate to the exact depth of rainfall.